rges-pit/rges-pit.github.io/docs/_pages/outreach_mini_landing.md

   nav: "docs"
 ---

-The folling pages contain the lecture materials, video recordings, examples, and assignments that were presented during the microlensing mini course which took place in May 2025:
+The following pages contain the lecture materials, video recordings, examples, and assignments that were presented during the microlensing mini course which took place in May 2025:

 &nbsp;